Skip to main content Skip to footer

 Promise as a Dialog

-The modern and probably most convenient way to handle asynchronous results is provided by Promises.
-If an asynchronous function result is a Promise object, the client code should just add a .then().catch() chain of calls to the function, where the handler functions processing the results are passed as parameters.
-This is the approach we'll use in our implementation.
+Promises provide a modern and highly effective mechanism for managing such asynchronous workflows.
+When a function returns a Promise, the client code can add a .then().catch() chain of calls to the function, where the handler functions processing the results are passed as parameters.
+This pattern forms the foundation of the approach used in our implementation.

-The dialog results are created by our custom dialog content components and are specific to the components' semantics.
-The result can be exposed as a component property of the Promise type.
-Our showComponentInPopup function should know what the property is, be able to read this result from an arbitrary component, and return it as a function result.
-That is, we need to sign a contract between the function and the content component that will allow the function to know how to retrieve the result from the component.
+In this method, dialog results originate from the custom content components and reflect their specific semantics.
+The result is exposed as a component property of the Promise type.
+The showComponentInPopup function should identify and retrieve the Promise-based result from any supplied component, then return it as a function result.
+That is, we must sign a contract between the function and the content component that specifies how the function can retrieve the result from the component.

 export interface IPromiseResult {